Self-Employed Tax Deductions You Don't Want to Miss

 Here is a list of 15 self-employment tax deductions you may be eligible to take.
 In order to easily track these expenses, you should develop a tax organization system for recording them.

 - Internet Fees – If you have a website or use the Internet to do business, some or all of your Internet costs may be deductible.
 If you or your family also use the Internet for non-business purposes, you can only deducted the percentage of time used for business.

 - Home Office - There was a time that taking the home office deduction was thought to increase your risk of an audit.
-This no longer seems to be the case, and in fact, the IRS has made taking this deduction easier.
+It no longer seems to be the case, and in fact, the IRS has made taking this deduction easier.
 There are two ways to take the home office deduction.
 The easier method is the Simplified Option, in which you multiply the square space used for your home office by $5.
-For example, if your home office is a 10 foot by 10 foot space, you'd multiply 100 X $5 to get $500.
-The second Regular Method allows you to use actual office expenses, depreciation, etc all multiplied by the percentage of space your office takes up in you home.
-For example, if your home is 2000 square feet and your home office is 100 square feet, you'd multiply your home office expenses (i.e. utilities) by .05 (100 square feet is 5% of 2000 square feet).
-This option is more complicated, but may result in a larger deduction.
+For example, if your home office is a 10 foot by 10-foot space, you'd multiply 100 X $5 to get $500.
+The second Regular Method allows you to use actual office expenses, depreciation, etc. all multiplied by the percentage of space your office takes up in your home.
+For example, if your home is 2000 square feet and your home office is 100 square feet, you'd multiply your home office expenses (i.e., utilities) by .05 (100 square feet is 5% of 2000 square feet).
+This option is more complicated but may result in a larger deduction.

 - Phone Expenses - You can't deduct the cost of your regular phone, except for calls or services (i.e. three-way calling) that are directly related to business.
 You can deduct the full expense of having a second, business-only line in your home.
 You can also deduct your business-related cell phone expenses.
 Similar to the Internet expense, if you also use your cell phone for personal use, you can only deduct the direct businesses expenses (i.e. business apps) and the percentage of time the phone is used for business reasons.